pyrsia/pyrsia/docs/tutorials/build_from_source_docker.md

 INFO  pyrsia::artifact_service::storage       > An artifact is being pushed to the artifact manager f6e32438-b23d-47be-908b-b6b97901a724
 ```

-Indicating that the Alpine image was first pulled from Pyrsia the network and then stored locally, so node B can now also participate in the p2p content distribution.
+Indicating that the Alpine image was first pulled from Pyrsia the network and then
+stored locally, so node B can now also participate in the p2p content distribution.

 ## Inspect the transparency logs

 The transparency logs that were created as part of the build from source process,
 can be inspected using the Pyrsia CLI on any node.
+You can change the CLI config
+to use the default port 7888 again to inspect the logs on node B, or you can run
+inspect-log without any changes to inspect the logs on node A:

 ```sh
 ./pyrsia inspect-log docker --image alpine:3.16